ipython/ipython/docs/source/notebook/nbformat.rst

 As of nbformat 4.x, backward-compatible changes include:

-- new fields in any cell or output or metadata
+- new fields in any dictionary (notebook, cell, output, metadata, etc.)
 - new cell types
 - new output types